sagarsimha/pygformula/README.md

 The online documentation is available at [pygformula documentation](https://pygformula.readthedocs.io).

-## Issues
+## Contact

-If you have any issues, please open an [issue](https://github.com/CausalInference/pygformula/issues) on github, we will regularly check the questions.
-For any additional questions or comments, please email jing_li@hsph.harvard.edu.
+For any questions or comments, please email s.n.simha@amsterdamumc.nl.